DJRobertson95/NodeJSTakeHome/DESIGN_EXPLANATION.md

 - Need to Set up Minerstats API Endpoint
 - Create API Endpoint that reutnrs the mining pool list
 - Create API Endpoint that allows searching for mining pools by coin

+---

+Mistakes Made

+- Forgot to split the Auth to get the auth type + token